ada-w-yan/deltaomicron1/README.md

 ```

-fits the model to the Omicron Calu-3 data without drugs and with one drug, and saves the results in results/.
+fits the model to the Omicron hNEC data without drugs and with Camostat, and saves the results in results/.
 To reproduce the full study, see vignettes.